statycc/loop-fission/README.md

 **Changes**

-- The program files are flattened under `prog/`
+The original benchmark program files are flattened under `prog/`

 - some utility scripts may not work because of this change
 - modify `utilities/benchmark_list` to fix

+The parallel programs are in `parallel`

+- The transformation needs to be applied manually here
+- any filename that start with `_` has not yet been modified
+- the idea is to then be able to compare these results

-- I wrote `run.sh` to run timing on all examples with single command
+I wrote `run.sh` to run timing on all examples with single command

-    - timing options are default (5 runs, take avg 3 runs (-min,-max), max variance 5%)
+- timing options are default: 5 runs, take avg 3 runs (not min, max)
 - dataset size defaults to `STANDARD_DATASET`
+- `utilities/time_benchmark.sh` is modified to output results in tabular format
+- output: `program, variance, time (s)`
+- if variance is >= 5% should probably repeat
 - it takes about 30 min to time all examples this way
 - there are a few command line flags, see script for usage
-    - `utilities/time_benchmark.sh` is modified to output results in tabular format
-    - output: `program, variance, time (s)`
+- TODO: option to specify which programs to time (right now it is always the original programs)

 There are also bunch of modifiable options, as explained in the readme below